KD: The Devil

-KD: The Devil is an upcoming Indian Kannada-language action drama film directed by Prem and produced by Venkat K. Narayana under the KVN Productions.
-The film stars Dhruva Sarja in the titular role, alongside Sanjay Dutt, Shilpa Shetty, V. Ravichandran, Ramesh Aravind, Reeshma Nanaiah, Jisshu Sengupta and Nora Fatehi.
-The music was composed by Arjun Janya, while the cinematography and editing were handled by William David and Sanketh Achar respectively.
+KD: The Devil is a 2026 Indian Kannada-language action thriller film written and directed by Prem and produced by Venkat K. Narayana for KVN Productions.
+The film stars Dhruva Sarja in the title role, alongside Sanjay Dutt, Shilpa Shetty, V. Ravichandran, Ramesh Aravind, Reeshma Nanaiah and Nora Fatehi.
+The music was composed by Arjun Janya, while the cinematography and editing were handled by William David and Sanketh Achar, respectively.